Healthcare Practice HNC

 Number of days per week

-- 3 days per week and have 2 days per week placement (Around October to March for placement)
+- 3 days per week and have 2 days per week (may be 1 if 12.5 hr shift) placement (Around October to March for placement)

 - 2 Highers (including English).
 We will consider the following Highers Chemistry, Physics, Biology, Human Biology, Geography and Physical Education